Provided by Google Translate

 Favorite Thing About the Ocean

-I grew up in beautiful, coastal, small-town Alaska.
+I grew up in a beautiful, small-town, coastal Alaskan community.
 Each day I spent there poring through tidepools and exploring mucky tidal flats fueled my imagination and love for the ocean and the incredible diversity of living resources it supports.
-This love has guided me into a career promoting sustainable fisheries, marine protected areas and a healthier, trash free ocean.
-My favorite thing about the ocean is the many odd and unusual critters I’ve encountered—and continue to encounter—around the world (nudibranchs, leafy sea dragons, Napoleon wrasse and Manta rays, to name a few).
+This love has guided me into an ocean-centric career focused on many of its facets including sustainable fisheries, marine protected areas and a healthier, plastic-free ocean.
+My favorite thing about the ocean is the many odd and unusual critters I’ve encountered—and continue to encounter—around the world (nudibranchs, leafy sea dragons, Napoleon wrasse and Manta rays, to name a few!).
 My favorite thing about my career in ocean conservation is the community of people that work tirelessly to protect it.
 This community not only includes marine conservation practitioners, but also ocean stewards around the world that choose to leave the beaches and coastal areas they visit better than they found them every time.
-These people really give me hope that I (and my daughter, and my dog!) will continue to make memories in beautiful coastal places and enjoy delicious food from the sea for many years to come.
+These people really give me hope that I (and my daughter, my son, and my dog!) will continue to make memories in beautiful coastal places and enjoy delicious food from the sea for many years to come.

 Top